 On behalf of ITCOLD and ICOLD European Club, CESI has the pleasure to inform you that registrations for the 9th ICOLD European Club Symposium are now open.

-The event "Sharing experience for safe and sustainable water storage" will take place on 10-12 April 2013 in Venice, Italy.
+"Sharing experience for safe and sustainable water storage" will take place on 10-12 April 2013 in Venice, Italy.

 The technical European community from the dam